-While underground parking is preferred for new development for the reasons outlined in Chapter 6, the plan recognizes there may be circumstances where the limited use of above-grade parking may be permitted subject to specific criteria and design review.
-The Plan sets forth the following criteria for above-grade parking, subject to development special use permit review and approval:
+While underground parking is preferred for new development for these reasons, there may be circumstances where the limited use of above-grade parking may be permitted subject to specific criteria and design review.
+Above-grade parking may be permitted subject to the following criteria, with development special use permit review and approval:

 - Above-grade parking for retail or office use may be allowed for a block which includes retail or office uses with a combined gross floor area of at least 100,000 square feet as part of a CDD DSUP.
-This provision shall apply for projects constructed only during the first or catalyst phase of development as described in Chapter 9, Implementation. - Underground parking with a gross floor area equal to the area of the site for which parking is being provided shall be required before above-grade parking is permitted.
-The site area for this calculation does
+This provision shall apply only to projects constructed during the first or catalyst phase of development as described in Chapter 9, Implementation. - Underground parking with a gross floor area equal to the area of the project site for which parking is being

-- not include area dedicated for streets, parks or other public uses. - Floor area of at- or above-grade parking structures shall be counted as floor area for the purposes of calculating the total FAR of the development. - Above-grade parking shall be lined with active uses when visible from any public right-of-way or screened from non-public rights-of-way to the satisfaction of the Director of Planning and Zoning.
+- provided shall be required before above-grade parking is permitted.
+The site area for this calculation does not include area dedicated for streets, parks or other public uses. - Floor area of at- or above-grade parking structures shall be counted as floor area for the purposes of calculating the total FAR of the development. - Above-grade parking shall be lined with active uses when visible from any public right-of-way or screened from non-public rights-of-way to the satisfaction of the Director of Planning and Zoning.